Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Conclusion

 \section{Conclusion}

 We have developed a universal framework namely Uni-Hand to achieve multi-dimensional and multi-target hand motion forecasting in egocentric views.
 Uni-Hand absorbs multi-modal data and predicts plausible hand trajectories in both 2D and 3D spaces, considering hand-head motion synergy.
 It attends to the future motion of hand centers and any joints, as well as hand-object interaction states.
 Extensive experiments on public datasets and our newly proposed benchmarks have demonstrated that our universal framework outperforms the existing SOTA baselines in hand motion forecasting across 2D/3D spaces and multiple targets, and facilitates multi-task affordances for downstream applications, including robotic manipulation, action anticipation, early action recognition, and action recognition.
+In the future work, we plan to introduce tactile sensing for contact-rich human-robot policy transfer~\cite{hao2026rl}.